-Coats on Hill with new questions of Trump interference
+Coats, Rogers won't say if Trump asked them to downplay Russia probe

 - Also testifying: Acting Director FBI Director Andrew McCabe, Deputy AG Rod Rosenstein

+Coats also responded to one question about the reports by saying he would answer questions during a closed hearing.
+A follow-up session behind closed doors is scheduled for Wednesday afternoon.

+"I am not going to discuss the specifics of interactions that I may or may have not had with the President," Rogers said, adding he has never felt pressured to do anything unethical.
+"I do not recall feeling pressured to do so."

-(CNN)Director of National Intelligence Dan Coats and three other top intelligence officials are fielding questions Wednesday on whether President Donald Trump intervened into the Justice Department's investigation into Russian interference in the US elections, the latest development in a tumultuous 24 hours.
+Four top intelligence officials are fielding questions Wednesday on whether Trump intervened into the Justice Department's investigation into Russian interference in the US elections, the latest development in a tumultuous 24 hours.

 Coats' testimony before the Senate intelligence committee has been scheduled for weeks, an event that was already expected to kick off two days of blockbuster hearings.
 But a report in The Washington Post that Trump went further than just asking Coats to rebut former FBI Director James Comey in public increases the intrigue.